brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

-When taken together with the estimates for the average relative treatment effects, these estimates of trial-specific treatment effect heterogeneity can be used to calculate the expected relative treatment effect of thrombectomy in a new trial.
+When taken together with the estimates for the average relative treatment effects, these estimates of trial-specific treatment effect heterogeneity can be used to calculate the anticipated relative treatment effect of thrombectomy in a new trial.

     # A tibble: 4 × 6
       data    median   mad    low  high prob_pos